-The Lightweight Backpacking Checklist For A Succesful Backpacking Trip
+The Lightweight Backpacking Hiking Gear Checklist For A Successful Backpacking Trip

 Having the right backpacking pack makes a huge difference to the success of the backpacking trip and how much you are going to enjoy the adventure.
 Before purchasing the backpacking pack, assemble most of your gear to know what size of backpack you need.
 The duration of your backpacking adventure also determines the backpack size.

 - 20-30 liter for a hiking day trip or overnight backpacking

 - 30-50 liter for a weekend or 2-3 nights